Whether acne is mild or severe, it can cause stress and affect your self-confidence in a number of ways.

 While acne is used as an umbrella term, there are actually a number of specific types of breakouts that you might have experienced.

+Acne vulgaris is a skin condition identified by skin lesions called pimples, spots or zits.
 This type of acne most commonly affects teenagers but it's important to note that anyone, at any age, can suffer from acne vulgaris.

 Acne is commonly found on the face, neck, chest and back but can appear on other parts of the body.